 Now, because the changes are sufficiently interesting in that particular line, you had better E-Meter needle it.
 "Any other jobs you've left?"
 Blang!
 "What was that one?
 Any other jobs you left?"
 Blang!
 "What was that one?
-Any other jobs you left?
-What was that?"
+Any other jobs you left?"
 Blang!
+"What was that one?
+Any other jobs you left?"
+Blang!
+"What was that one?
+Any other jobs you left?"
+Blang!
+"What was that one?
+Any other jobs you left?"
+Blang!
+"What was that one?
+Any other jobs you left?"
+Blang!
+"Blang!"
 And so forth.
 And you get a pretty good employment record just as number 13's number of lines imply.
 Because every one of those, he was in coaction with a group.
 And a person who has too many jobs is having difficulty with coaction, mutual motion.
 He's having great difficulty with mutual motion.
 And this lends itself peculiarly to the development of tremendous overts and withholds.
 Overts and withholds all stem from mutual motion; that is, the whole theory moves out of that particular field.
 And job and employment and work are things which are notably milestone a man's decline and aberration, and that sort of thing.
-It's not that they're aberrative in themselves, but he is in mutual action with some group, and then finds himself in violent disagreement with some group.
-And then he's in mutual action with another group, and finds himself in violent disagreement there.
+It's not that they're aberrative in themselves, but he is in mutual action with some group, and then finds himself in violent disagreement there.
 Well, there must have been some confusions; some hidden confusions are in that period.
 And by getting a job record, you can spot a lot of hidden confusions.